 The above lead screening procedure is based upon NIOSH (US National Institute for Occupational Safety and Health) method #9105.
 This method is able to detect Lead content down to 0.1%.

-Recipe courtesy of Home Health Chemistry.
+Courtesy of Home Health Chemistry.